h4rldev/animdl-tui/README.md

 3. Add it to your path.
 4. Type (executable name) in terminal
 5. profit??

 _(will have some graphical bugs which i likely wont be able to fix unless a python wizard adds a PR to [bullet-fork](https://github.com/h4rldev/bullet-fork))_

 ## Build/running latest

 From the command line

-Run in the cloned repository
+Run in the cloned repository:

 `python main.py`

-Build in the cloned repository
+Build in the cloned repository:

 `pyinstaller --onefile main.py`